 - Mathematics for Transfer, AS-T

-- Film, Television, and Electronic Media for Transfer, AA-T (note the Oxford comma following "Television")
+- Film, Television, and Electronic Media for Transfer, AA-T

 - Chemistry for UC Transfer, AS-UCTP

 - Advanced Manufacturing, AS

 - Pre-Allied Health Sciences, AA

 - Technical Theatre Production, PA

 - Technology and Workplace Competencies, COCN

 ADTs should be classified as either AA-T or AS-T based on the designation provided in the degree title in the TMC.
-Local and CTE degrees should be classified as AS if the degree is in a STEM or CTE discipline.
-Local degrees in other disciplines should be classified as AA.
+Local and CTE degrees should be classified as A.S. if the degree is in a STEM or CTE discipline.
+Local degrees in other disciplines should be classified as A.A.

-The full catalog title (e.g., "Associate in Science in Mathematics for Transfer") will appear in the Catalog Description section.
-It should also appear in the title of the program Narrative.
-The slightly abbreviated format shown in the list above makes the awards easier to locate and identify via the CMS search function and will not be published in the catalog.
+The full catalog title (e.q., "Associate in Science in Mathematics for Transfer") will appear in the Catalog Description section.
+It should also appear in the title of the Narrative.
+The slightly abbreviated format shown in the list above makes the awards easier to locate and identify via the CIM search function.